-- a) In each one-hour period within 24 hours, select two time slots of at least 1,400 seconds. - b) Implement the test script provided at Annex H on a beacon simulator and calibrate the beacon simulator emission power and carrier frequency to confirm the characteristics of the transmitted signals. - c) Transmit 2,800 bursts per Annex H test script at 37 dBm in the first time slot selected at step (a) and collect location data produced by the MEOLUT for the beacon IDs transmitted by the simulator, and collect all data as per Table J.1 at Annex J. - d) Transmit 2,800 bursts per Annex H test script at 33 dBm in the second slot of the hour, and collect all data as per Table J.2 at Annex J.

-e) Repeat the sequences every hour for a total duration of 24 hours.
+- a) In each one-hour period within 24 hours, select two time slots of at least 1,400 seconds, which are following one to each other to minimize the change of space segment geometrical configuration. - b) Implement the test script provided at Annex H on a beacon simulator and calibrate the beacon simulator emission power and carrier frequency to confirm the characteristics of the transmitted signals. - c) Transmit 700 bursts per Annex H test script at 37 dBm in the first time slot selected at step (a) and collect location data produced by the MEOLUT for the beacon IDs transmitted by the simulator, and collect all data as per Table J.1 at Annex J. - d) Transmit 700 bursts per Annex H tests script at 33 dBm in the second slot of the hour, and collect all data as per Table J.2 at Annex J. - e) Repeat the sequences every hour for a total duration of 24 hours.
 Ensure that the MEOLUT computes locations based only on bursts transmitted during the associate time slot.